Skip to content

 Friendship is another major theme that runs through the book, intertwined with love but also standing on its own as a powerful force.
 The friendship between Achilles and Patroclus is not only one of companionship but also one of unwavering loyalty, trust, and mutual understanding.
 Through their friendship, Miller explores the essence of true camaraderie, depicting how two individuals can find solace and strength in each other despite the challenges they face.

-See also The Very Hungry Caterpillar Summary Book Review
+See also Love Letters To The Dead Book Review

 Moreover, the book also portrays various forms of love and friendship beyond the central relationship, offering a multifaceted exploration of human connections.
 From the bonds between gods and mortals to the friendships forged on the battlefield, "The Song of Achilles" celebrates the different facets of love and friendship, highlighting their significance in shaping characters and driving the narrative forward.